-\item \textbf{AI model customization:} Users may need to train customized AI models to meet specific requirements, posing two main challenges: First, human experts with interdisciplinary expertise in machine learning and the application domain to write the code would be required.
-Second, experts must prioritize user privacy during the training process by utilizing techniques such as federated learning or differential privacy to ensure data confidentiality.
-To tackle these challenges, the controller should be proficient in programming languages and possess extensive interdisciplinary knowledge.
+\item \textbf{AI model customization:} The developers or users may need to train customized AI models to meet specific requirements, posing two main challenges.
+First, human experts with interdisciplinary expertise in machine learning and the application domain to write the code are required.
+Second, experts must prioritize user privacy during the training process by utilizing techniques such as federated learning to ensure data confidentiality.

 \end{enumerate}